AdobeDocs/data-workbench.zh-Hans/help/home/c-dataset-const-proc/c-conditions/c-test-ops/c-test-op-con.md

  </tbody>
 </table>

 This example illustrates the use of the [!DNL Regular Expression] condition to match a field of data collected from website traffic.
-The condition returns true only if the cs(referrer-query) field contains a string matching the regular expression `campaign=C[1-9][0-9]{4}`. 此正则表达式将匹配任何包含“campaign=C12345”的字符串。但是，该模式不匹配字符串“campaign=C0123&amp;”，因为“C”之后的第一个字符不在 1-9 的范围之内。
+The condition returns true only if the cs(referrer-query) field contains a string matching the regular expression `campaign=C[1-9][0-9]{4}`.
+This regular expression matches any string containing `campaign=C12345`.
+However, the pattern would not match the string `campaign=C0123&` because the first character after the &quot;C&quot; is not in the range 1-9.

 ![](assets/cfg_Condition_RegularExpression.png)